Using the Archives

 room under staff supervision.

 Researchers are required to sign in each day that they visit Archives and Special Collections.
-First-time visitors must fill out a Researcher Registration Form and present appropriate identification.
+First-time visitors must present appropriate identification.
 Please familiarize yourself with our Access, Use and Handling policies prior to your visit.

 Much of the material in the Archives and Special Collections is described in Gil-Find, the library catalog.
 Indexes and finding aids for individual collections are posted if available.
 Collections fall into one of two broad categories, depending on the nature of the material: